micthiesen/reddit-poster/README.md

 #### minute
 The minute, a value from 0 to 59.

+### topics (optional)
+The location of a text file containing weekly topics.
+The text file should contain one topic per line.
+Each time the submission is submitted, reddit-poster will pop the top topic from the text file (and delete it) and use it in the submission.

 ## More Configuration
 By default, the bot checks for submissions to post every 30 seconds.
 This value can be changed by editing the `CHECK_INTERVAL` global variable found in rposter.py.